RossLabCSU/Genetics2022/Reproducibility/UniProt_Reference_Proteomes/README.md

 python LCD-Composer_MultiProteome_MaxCompThreshold.py Eukaryota_S-rich-only_RESULTS -a S -c 35 -x S_R -m 40_5
 ```

-In the Viruses folder, you will also need to copy the files "Coronavirus_NucleocapsidIDs.txt" and "AllCoronavirusNucleocapsidProteins_Gathered_Pfam_Results.dat" into the folder to analyze.
+In the Viruses folder, you will also need to copy the files "Coronavirus_NucleocapsidIDs.txt" and "AllCoronavirusNucleocapsidProteins_Gathered_Pfam_Results.dat" as well as the necessary scripts (indicated in the commands below) into the folder.
 Then run the following commands:
 ```
 python make_SRcompRange_BatchFile_DomainsOfLife.py Viruses
 ```